awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rolesanywhere-profile.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RequireInstanceProperties`  <a name="cfn-rolesanywhere-profile-requireinstanceproperties"></a>
-Specifies whether instance properties are required in temporary credential requests with this profile\.
+ Specifies whether instance properties are required in CreateSession requests with this profile\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RoleArns`  <a name="cfn-rolesanywhere-profile-rolearns"></a>
-A list of IAM role ARNs\.
-During `CreateSession`, if a matching role ARN is provided, the properties in this profile will be applied to the intersection session policy\.
+ A list of IAM role ARNs that can be assumed when this profile is specified in a CreateSession request\.
 *Required*: Yes
 *Type*: List of String
 *Maximum*: `50`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SessionPolicy`  <a name="cfn-rolesanywhere-profile-sessionpolicy"></a>
-A session policy that applies to the trust boundary of the vended session credentials\.
+ A session policy that will applied to the trust boundary of the vended session credentials\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-rolesanywhere-profile-tags"></a>
-The tags to attach to the profile\.
+ A list of Tags\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
-*Maximum*: `200`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 ## Return values<a name="aws-resource-rolesanywhere-profile-return-values"></a>

 ### Ref<a name="aws-resource-rolesanywhere-profile-return-values-ref"></a>

-When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns `ProfileId`\.
+ The name of the Profile

 ### Fn::GetAtt<a name="aws-resource-rolesanywhere-profile-return-values-fn--getatt"></a>

-The `Fn::GetAtt`intrinsic function returns a value for a specified attribute of this type\.
-The following are the available attributes and sample return values\.

-For more information about using the `Fn::GetAtt`intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

 #### <a name="aws-resource-rolesanywhere-profile-return-values-fn--getatt-fn--getatt"></a>